saltstack/salt/doc/ref/states/requisites.rst

 These requisites always form dependencies in a predictable single direction.
-Each requisite has an alternate :ref:`<requisite>_in <requisites-in>` form that can be used to establish a "reverse" dependency.
+Each requisite has an alternate :ref:`<requisite>_in <requisites-in>` form that can be used to establish a "reverse" dependency--useful in for loops.

 In the end, a single dependency map is created and everything is executed in a finite and predictable order.

+.. _requisites-matching:

 Requisite matching
 ------------------